morphex/IssueDealer/Products/IssueDealer/readme.txt

   tool, a weblog or an outliner.

-  It also contains an experimental framework for creating content classes through the web, access it via issuedealerinstance/laf
+  It also contains an experimental framework for creating content classes through the web.

-  It has been tested to work with Zope 2.9 - 2.13 but is believed to work with older versions of Zope as well.
+  It has been tested to work with 2.13.22 but is believed to work with older versions of Zope as well.

 Why have you created it?